Skip to Content

 As you can tell I was a little scared!

-A very popular activity in Mount Aspiring National Park, and one sure to get your blood pumping, is jet boating.
-From Wanaka, you’ll glide through the rivers of Mount Aspiring National Park, including the Matukituki, Wilkin, and Makarora rivers – this is a great experience for the whole family and one of the best activities in Wanaka.
+A very popular activity in Mount Aspiring National Park, and one sure to get your blood pumping, is jet boating!
+On a tour from Wanaka, you’ll glide through the rivers of Mount Aspiring National Park, including the Matukituki, Wilkin, and Makarora rivers – this is a great experience for the whole family.

-The Wanaka Jet boat experience departs directly from Wanaka lakefront and brings you across the lake taking in the scenery there and into the Clutha River (the longest river in New Zealand).
-It’s here at the Clutha River that your driver will really push the boat to its limits with 180-degree and 360-degree turns.
+The Wanaka Jet boat experience departs directly from Wanaka lakefront and brings you across the lake taking in the scenery there, before moving on into the Clutha River (the longest river in New Zealand).
+It’s here on the Clutha River that your driver will really push the boat to its limits with 180-degree and 360-degree turns.

 As you speed down the narrow braided sections of the river you may feel as if you’ll crash or even hit the banks on the side, but be assured your jet boat driver is very experienced and is just trying to scare you!
-Prices for this start at $75 NZD per child over 4 and adults are priced at $129 NZD each.
+Tickets for this jet boat ride start at $75 NZD per child over 4 and adults are priced at $135 NZD each.

-Top Tip – if you don’t want to get wet, sit on the driver’s side, the driver never wants to get him/herself wet!
+Top Tip – If you don’t want to get wet, sit on the driver’s side because the driver never wants to get him/herself wet!

 6. Spot a cheeky Kea